Big-Data-Capstone-1283/Capstone-team-1/README.md

 - Bad data can also be generated for any row and column at a rate of 3%
 - Creates a logistic growth for each company at differing rates
 - Is fairly efficient, generates 2 million rows of transactions in 30 seconds on average
-- Kafka producer and consumer send and receive data in under a minute as well.
+- Kafka producer and consumer send and receive data in under a minute as well
 ## Technologies Used
 - Apache Spark
 - Spark SQL